Post Malone: 2017–2019: Beerbongs & Bentleys and Hollywood's Bleeding

 In February 2017, Malone revealed the title of his next project, Beerbongs & Bentleys, and was set to be released in December, before eventually being pushed back to 2018.
-In September, Malone released the first single from the album, "Rockstar", featuring 21 Savage.
+In September, Malone released the first single from the album, "Rockstar" (featuring 21 Savage).
 The song peaked at number one on the Billboard Hot 100 and held the spot for eight consecutive weeks prompting Rolling Stone in 2017 to say he is "one of the most popular musicians in the country".
 In November of the same year, Malone released the official music video for "Rockstar", directed by Emil Nava.

 On February 20, 2018, Malone previewed his new song with Ty Dolla Sign titled "Psycho".
 "Psycho" was released on February 23, 2018, and a tour with 21 Savage was announced.
 The song debuted at number 2 on the Billboard Hot 100, becoming Malone's third entry in the top 10; it would later top the charts in June of that year, becoming Malone's second number one.
 On April 5, 2018, Malone stated that Beerbongs & Bentleys will be released on April 27, 2018.
 The same day, he also premiered the song "Stay" during the Bud Lite Dive Bar show in Nashville.
 Upon release, Beerbongs & Bentleys broke the first day streaming records on Spotify, with 78.7 million streams worldwide.
 It debuted at number one on the Billboard 200 moving 461,000 album-equivalent units in its first week, with 153,000 coming from pure sales.
 The album was also certified platinum by the RIAA after four days and spawned three top 10 songs and six top 20 songs.

-In an interview with Billboard in May 2018, Malone's manager announced that Malone was planning to start his own record label and film production company and Malone later won Top Rap Song at the Billboard Music Awards for "Rockstar" featuring 21 Savage.
+In an interview with Billboard in May 2018, Malone's manager announced that Malone was planning to start his own record label and film production company and Malone later won Top Rap Song at the Billboard Music Awards for "Rockstar".
 Malone confirmed in June 2018 that he was writing his third album, and confirmed that a festival would be taking place, organized by him, titled "Posty Fest", in Dallas, Texas on October 28.
 Malone promised a "blockbuster" lineup with headliners like rapper Travis Scott.